alebrigant/bures-wasserstein-gpca/README.md

 # Bures Wasserstein GPCA

-Geodesic Principal Component Analysis in the space of SPD matrices for the Bures-Wasserstein metric.
+This repository implements Geodesic Principal Component Analysis (GPCA) in the space of SPD matrices for the Bures-Wasserstein metric.
+Tangent Princical Component Analysis (TPCA) is also implemented for comparison.
+The examples reproduce some of the experiments of the paper below.

+# References

+N. Vesseron, A. Le Brigant, E. Cazelles and T. Klein, On the Wasserstein Geodesic Principal Components Analysis of probability measures.
+ICLR, 2026. [(pdf)](https://arxiv.org/pdf/2506.04480?)